0x3EF8/NexusAI-Phi3/README.md

 ## Features

 - **Offline Functionality**: Operates entirely offline after downloading the model.
-- **Efficient Performance**: Lightweight and optimized for smooth operation across various systems.
+- **Efficient Performance**: Lightweight and optimized for smooth operation across various systemNs.
 - **Customizable Settings**: Offers a range of configurable options to tailor the assistant to your needs.
 - **Command Support**: Built-in commands for enhanced control and interaction.
 - **Expandable**: Can be adapted and extended for various use cases.